edgarcosta/controlledreduction/README.md

 2. `./configure` to generate the makefile.

-...To link against the libaries by SageMath it should be sufficient to run `./configure --with-ntl=<SAGE_DIR>/local/`.
+   To link against the libaries by SageMath it should be sufficient to run `./configure --with-ntl=<SAGE_DIR>/local/`.

-...Run `./configure --help` for more options.
+   Run `./configure --help` for more options.

 3. `make` to build everything